thearchivalone/BRS-PSP-Research-Initiative/Specifications/File Formats.md

 ==================================================================
 * Tentative Name: Plot Thickens, My Dear
-* Type: Data
+* Type: 3D Pipeline Data
 * Extension: .ptm
 * Header: PTMD, PTM, PTMD-XP
-* Purpose: General purpose data type related to visual assets
+* Purpose: Contains textures, materials and other data related to models and user interface elements
 * Structure:
 	* 0x08 - This looks like it may be some kind of ID
 	* 0x0c - Offset from Header / Size of file (can be around 0x400 less than what Windows shows the file size to be, possibly due to padding)